Improving instrumental variable estimators with post-stratification: The IV Framework

 \section{The IV Framework}

-We have $N$ units.
-Each unit has treatment indicator $Z_i \in \{0,1\}$ and associated outcomes under treatment and control, $Y_i(1)$ and $Y_i(0)$.
+We have $N$ units, and use the potential outcomes framework as introduced for RCTs in \citet{SplawaNeyman:1990ux}; see \citet{gerber2012field} for a more modern overview.
+Under this framework, each unit has treatment indicator $Z_i \in \{0,1\}$ and associated potential outcomes under treatment and control, $Y_i(1)$ and $Y_i(0)$.
 We also have indicators for actual treatment receipt when assigned to treatment $z$, $D_i(z) \in \{0,1\}$. $D_i$ and $Y_i$ will be the observed values for unit $i$ after treatment assignment.
-We assume the Stable Unit Treatment Value Assumption \citep[SUTVA,][]{rubin_1980}: what happens to any unit does not impact the potential outcomes of any other unit and there are no hidden treatment levels.
+We also denote observed baseline covariates as $\bm X_i$.